Aryanraj0105/Aryan-Raj-Tech-Portfolio/README.md

 **URL**: https://aryan-raj-tech-portfolio.vercel.app/

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/a01ac717-721f-436f-8102-174254058863) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.